Any links on this page that lead to products on Amazon are affiliate links and I earn a commission (at no extra cost to you) if you make a purchase.

-Super convection implies using a 2-speed convection fan as opposed to the classic single speed fan.
-This allows the oven to cook even faster than it otherwise would, while also giving you even more control over the process.
+Super convection implies using a 2-speed convection fan instead of the classic single-speed fan.
+This allows the oven to cook even faster than it otherwise would, giving you even more control over the process.

 Preset Cooking Functions

-In regards to preset functions, this oven has everything you could need, and then some.
-There are 13 preset cooking functions and each one has adjustable timing, temperature, and fan speed.
+This oven has everything you could need regarding preset functions and then some.
+There are 13 preset cooking functions, and each one has adjustable timing, temperature, and fan speed.

-With the Breville Smart Oven Air you can select programs for toast, bagels, roasts, pizza, cookies, and baking, which are pretty much the most popular or standard programs found in convection toaster ovens.
+The Breville Smart Oven Air lets you select toast, bagels, roasts, pizza, cookies, and baking, the most popular or standard programs in convection toaster ovens.
 But, it’s the extra stuff that makes this toaster oven worth every penny.

-This oven is capable of air frying, slow cooking, and dehydrating food.
-Can’t get enough of homemade crispy strips and French fries, but your body just doesn’t handle deep fried oily foods as good as it used to?
+This oven can air fry, slow cook, and dehydrate food.
+Can’t get enough of homemade crispy strips and French fries, but your body doesn’t handle deep-fried, oily foods as good as it used to?
 No problem.

 Do you want to make the perfect Thanksgiving turkey for your family?
-Slow cooking a 14-lb. bird is going to be one of the easiest things you can do with this convection toaster oven, even if you have minimum cooking experience.
+Slow cooking a 14-lb. bird will be one of the easiest things you can do with this convection toaster oven, even if you have minimum cooking experience.

 But how easy is it to use overall, given that it has so many cooking functions and options?
-The Smart Oven Air toaster oven features a backlit LCD display.
+The Smart Oven Air toaster oven features a backlit LCD.
 It shows the list of programs, the temperature reading, the fan speed, and the remaining time.

 You then have three dials, one for browsing through programs, one to set the temperature, and one to alter the timer settings.
 You also have buttons for the oven light and fan speed adjustment.

-In terms of accessories, the oven comes with a standard tray and an air frying basket.
-Owing to its dimensions and design, the oven will also fit most 9”x13” pans.
-Just remember to get pans made for countertop ovens which don’t have handles.
+Owing to its dimensions (DxWxH: 17.2" x 21.4" x 12.8") and design, the oven will also fit most 9”x13” pans.
+Just remember to get pans made for countertop ovens that don’t have handles.

 This versatile convection oven is well-equipped with features and the performance to replace almost any conventional oven.